Rockefeller Guest House: 1980s to present

-Critical reception
+Reception

 The Rockefeller Guest House was covered extensively in media such as Architectural Review, Interiors, and The New York Times when it was completed.
 House and Home magazine, in 1955, described the living room as a "masterpiece of restraint", which in its understated form helped to show off John III's wealth.
 In a 1961 guide published by MoMA, the house was characterized by Ada Louise Huxtable as "a handsome, unconventional house designed within the limitations of the conventional narrow city lot", whose materials remained "familiar and urban" in contrast to other modernist structures like the Lescaze House.
 When the house was sold in 1964, the Times described it as "one of Mr. Johnson's most striking designs".
-Despite this, the Rockefeller Guest House was relatively nondescript; in 2017, the New York Times Magazine described it as "the best preserved—and yet least known—of Johnson’s New York works".
+Despite this, the Rockefeller Guest House was relatively nondescript; in 2017, the New York Times Magazine described it as "the best preserved—and yet least known—of Johnson's New York works".

 Some observers described the design as having East Asian design motifs.
 Architectural Forum described the garden as a design feature "that might have appealed to Lao Tse the philosopher".
 According to Russell Lynes, a historian for MoMA, the garden may have been included to cater to the "Rockefellers' taste for things Japanese".
 Though John III had not liked modern art, he had founded the Asia Society in 1956 (after the Rockefeller Guest House was completed) and amassed 300 works of Asian art in his lifetime.
 Conversely, the house was described by Robert A. M. Stern as "distinctly Classical in inspiration" but reflective of Mies's style.